 Allan’s Pet Center is so proud to say that all of our pet rodents are bred and born locally, right here in Los Angeles.
 We control the way our rodents grow and develop and make sure that we’re socializing them in the process, preparing them to be the best pets possible by creating an initial bond with humans.
-Because of this, they enjoy being handled, gently cuddled, and love to play.
+Because of this, they enjoy being handled and gently cuddled, and they love to play.

 Who’s a Good Fit for a Pet Rodent?